helmerzNL/HA-Configuration/README.md

 I noticed a screenshot from a colleague showing his HA dashboard in which wrote a nice hack to give him some insights of the status of the nearby public charging poles.
 So I asked him to share some code with me, which he did.

 This is the result my adoption of his code to my HA instance.
-You can find the code [here](https://github.com/helmerzNL/HA-Configuration/tree/main/Packages/house/car).
+You can find the code [here](https://github.com/helmerzNL/HA-Configuration/tree/main/).
 Feel free to re-use it.

+## AI Automations
+Before you can use these automations, you will need to install the [Open AI Converstation](https://www.home-assistant.io/integrations/openai_conversation) integration.
+Follow the instructions and create an API, when this is done you are ready to start using the automations.

+You can find all my AI Automations [here](./Packages/ai_automations/).

 ## Charging Pole
 When you download the code, please notice that you need to change the [resource](./Packages/house/car/laadpaal_rest.yaml) parameter.
 Visit [Nextcharge.app](https://nextcharge.app/) and look for the charging pole you would like to add.